 If you’re foraging from a birch tree and notice fungus growing out of its bark, it could be one of several beneficial fungi that thrive on birch trees.

-The polypore Fomitopsis betulina, which looks like a fluffy pancake protruding from tree bark, has proven in studies to be antimicrobial and even anti-cancerous.
+Birch polypore (Fomitopsis betulina), which looks like a fluffy pancake protruding from tree bark, has proven in studies to have antimicrobial and anti-inflammatory properties.
 Be sure to learn more about identifying this fungus before you take any home.

 Tapping birch trees for syrup